FNUT 1512 Food Safety and Sanitation 2 s.h.

 Prereq.: FNUT 3760.

-FNUT 4874L Community Nutrition and Wellness Laboratory 3 s.h.
+FNUT 4874L Community Nutrition and Wellness Experience 3 s.h.

 Selected clinical experiences providing opportunities for application of the nutrition care process and wellness education to individuals and groups in the community setting.
 This includes one hour of lecture and 7 hours of clinical experience per week for 105 total hours of clinical experience.